 More recent discoveries, however, have filled this chronological gap considerably, revealing that the island was probably occupied continuously at least from the ninth millennium BC.

 Early communities were small and widely dispersed, so not every region would have been as heavily exploited as later in prehistory.

 Paphos is a city on the southwest coast of the Mediterranean island of Cyprus.

 Inhabited since Neolithic times, it has several sites relating to the cult of goddess Aphrodite, whose mythical birthplace was at Old Paphos (Kouklia).

-It is one of the best seaside cities of Cyprus and it combines mountains and sea which make Paphos the most beatiful city.
+It is one of the best seaside cities of Cyprus and it combines mountains and sea which make Paphos the most beautiful city.